-Glade had us create a custom branded music-playing widget.
-In all of these cases users were experiencing the core features of the site, but interacting with the advertising brand at the same time.
+Glade had us create a custom-branded music-playing widget.
+In all of these cases, users were experiencing the core features of the site, but interacting with the advertising brand at the same time.
 The user is happy, the advertiser is happy, and the publisher is happy, but what can you do as a publisher when you don’t directly control the content of the ads on your site?

-We saw a sudden drop in complaints of advertisements and a sudden increase of people skipping ads.
+We saw a sudden drop in complaints of advertisements and a sudden increase in people skipping ads.
 Changing the text made people feel like they now had power over their experience with ads on the site and rather than doing a good deed by reporting an ad, they were simply helping themselves by skipping it.
 We were not collecting quite as many responses about why an ad was skipped as the feedback step was not required, but this was a fair tradeoff as users were much happier.

-Interested in balancing user experience, revenue, and quaity content production?
+Interested in building stronger visitor relationships and revenue?
 Admiral's Visitor Relationship Management (VRM) platform can help your visitors throughout their relationship with your website.

 Privacy consent, adblock recovery, paywalls and subscriptions, registration walls, increased email newsletter signups, and much more.
 Contact Admiral today.